The Best Intel CPUs (2023 Reviews)

 Performance

-These little 4-core CPUs are surprisingly fast.
+These small 4-core CPUs are incredibly fast.
 Both the i3-12100F and i3-13100F provide more than enough performance for a budget computer.

 Intel Core i3 13100F